rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     </table>
   </pre>
   <p>Notably, at the time of this project, the BirdCLEF 2023 competition had already ended, so the goal of the project was not to create a model for the competition submission, but rather to use the dataset to create a bird species classifier using machine learning techniques.</p>
-  <p>Since the audio data for all 264 species cannot fit into Google Colab free version, we selected 3 species from 3 different families to build a bird song classifier for the 3 selected species only.
+  <p>Since the audio data for all 264 species are too large to fit into Google Colab free version, we reduced the scope of the task and only selected 3 species from 3 different families to build a bird song classifier for the 3 selected species.
 As the test data provided by the competition contained unknown labels, we did not use the test data provided by the competition for our project.
 Instead, we split the training data to training, validation, and test sets for building our machine learning models.</p>
   <p>The 3 species selected for the project are as follows:</p>
   <div class="container w-75" style="color: #333; background-color: #fff;">
   <div class="row">